Healthcare Injuries workers' compensation claims

 Infections due to needle sticks that spread diseases such as HIV/AIDS or Hepatitis B or C, and infections due to airborne pathogens.

 Bone breaks and fractures due to workplace violence.
 Healthcare workers are at a high risk for being assaulted by agitated patients and visitors.

 - Head injury, such as a concussion or even a traumatic brain injury, as a result of being struck with an object or slipping and falling.

-Challenges Following a Healthcare Accident
+What Are Some Challenges Following a Healthcare Accident?

 In the past few years, NPR has done several reports on the problems healthcare workers face when trying to collect workers’ compensation following an accident.
 Many hospitals refuse to acknowledge their employees’ injuries as work-related and pull every trick in the book to try to deny responsibility.
 Some healthcare facilities have even gone as far as to terminate these employees, deeming them “no longer fit to work.”
 Not only is this news devastating to the injured worker, but it’s also illegal on the employer’s part.
 This is where a San Diego workers’ compensation attorney becomes invaluable.

 Workers' Compensation Lawyers for Healthcare Injuries